113ll3/Ibmclouddocscli/reference/ibmcloud/bx_cli.md

 ```
 {: codeblock}

-View the current account, region, org, and space:
+View the current account and region:

 ```bash
 ibmcloud target